Welcome to today's edition of the Rush 24-7 podcast.

 And so more and more people are pursuing it.

-And whatever you want to say about this guy, what's his name?
+And whatever you want to say about this guy, what's his name, Thorpe?

-I forgot I should have called Brian Ross.
+I forgot I should have called Brian Ross to find out his name.

 Should have called Brian Ross to find out where the guy grew up and what he did.

-I mean, I fact didn't even cross my mind politicizing this.
+The first people, I mean, fact didn't even cross my mind politicizing this.

-Back to the event that the shock upon learned of learning of nearly incomprehensible mayhem, ruthlessly inflicted against living, breathing, caring fellow human beings, was interrupted by opportunistic politically ill leftists.
+All right, back to the event that the shock upon learning of nearly incomprehensible mayhem ruthlessly inflicted against living, breathing, caring fellow human beings was interrupted by opportunistic, politically ill leftists.

 Politically ill leftists.